sundeepbassi/djangopetblog/README.md

 cloudinary://571451748687539:2KTq0GgqN_vNbGGDB_nWNoN8Lws@sunnyalways

+On the 14th of February I had to contact tutor support as I could not make a git commit and I also tried to do it through source control.
+I had to do some git commits from the week before.
+I had to resubmit my project 3 which took a week to do.
+Tutor support said that I would need to do a git pull but the issue was a conflict in the requirements file.
+Once this was resolved the tutor support gave me commands to restore my workspace to be able to do git commits.

 ### Deployment
 The project was deployed early on the 1st of February 2022 as recommended by the Code Institute walkthrough I think therefore I blog.